bucketeer-io/bucketeer/migration/README.md

-# Database Migration
+# Database Schema Migration

-For migration, we use the [Atlas tool](https://github.com/ariga/atlas).
+For the database schema migration, we use the [Atlas tool](https://github.com/ariga/atlas).

 When you install the Bucketeer Helm application, the migration runs automatically before the Bucketeer application is installed.
 If the migration fails, it won't install the application.